ton-community/ton-docs/docs/develop/data-formats/transaction-layout.md

 | `storage_ph` | TrStoragePhase | Contains information about storage phase of a transaction execution. |

 ## Tick-tock

+`Tick` and `Tock` transactions are reserved for special system smart contracts that are required to be automatically invoked in each block. `Tick` transactions are invoked at the beginning of each masterchain block, and `Tock` transactions are invoked at the end.

 ```tlb
 trans_tick_tock$001 is_tock:Bool storage_ph:TrStoragePhase